SLO Org Alignment

 Aggregating to org-wide SLOs

 Per-team SLOs feed product-level SLOs.
 The checkout flow involves five services; the flow SLO is a function of the service SLOs.
+Serial-chain SLO is the product of component SLOs; parallel-chain SLO depends on whether one failure breaks the flow.

 When alignment breaks down

-Tooling fragmentation amplifies misalignment.
-Picking one SLO platform across the org is high-leverage even if migration is painful.
+Persistent disagreement on definitions usually reflects different stakeholder priorities.
+Escalation to engineering leadership resolves with policy; tooling fragmentation amplifies misalignment, so picking one SLO platform across the org is high-leverage even when migration is painful.